Library closures

 Swiss at Sixty

 The library service is celebrating the 60th year of Swiss Cottage Library.
-The library was opened by Queen Elizabeth II on 10 November 1964.
-To help celebrate the 60th year the children’s library at Swiss Cottage Library has been redesigned to make the space more engaging and interactive.
+The library was opened by Queen Elizabeth II on November 10 1964.
+To help celebrate the 60th year, the children’s library at Swiss Cottage Library has been redesigned to make the space more engaging and interactive.
 We hope you will bring your children to enjoy the space.
-We have a range of free events at Swiss Cottage Library and all our libraries so please come and visit.
+There are also a range of free events at Swiss Cottage Library and all our libraries.

 Community Café